WallStreetMojo

 Expenses:

-This represents the total capital invested through equity or debt in a given company.
+This represents the total capital invested through equity or debt in a company.

-Continuing with the above EVA example of ABC Company, let us say the company has a total invested capital of $ 30,000.
-Of this, $ 20,000 is through equity funding, and the rest ($ 10,000) is by means of long term debt.
+Continuing with the above EVA example of ABC Company, let us say the company has invested $ 30,000. $ 20,000 is through equity funding, and the rest ($ 10,000) uses long term debt.

 Also, have a look at Return on Invested Capital Ratio